Automating AI Agent Deployments with OpenAI’s New Tools

 Configuring Cloud Services for Optimal Performance

-Match the cloud configuration to agent needs.
-If the agent makes many small calls, favour higher concurrency with less CPU per instance.
-If it performs heavy preprocessing, pick fewer, beefier instances.
+Match the cloud setup to what the agent does.
+If it makes many small calls, favour higher concurrency with less CPU per instance.
+If it does heavy preprocessing, pick fewer, beefier instances.

 Concrete settings I use: